 The first is Holy Communion.
-Holy Communion is the miracle where you are given the body and blood of this sacrifice for the forgiveness of your sins.
-In Holy Communion, in a Sacramental and mysterious way, Jesus promises that when you take and eat and take and drink the bread and the wine of Holy Communion, you also receive His very Body and Blood, crucified on the cross and risen from the dead for you and your salvation.
+Holy Communion is the miracle where you are given Jesus' sacrificed and risen Body and Blood for the forgiveness of your sins.
+In Holy Communion, in a Sacramental and mysterious way, Jesus promises that when you take and eat and take and drink the bread and the wine of Holy